Last updated on August 30, 2020

 Ouch.
 And the more you withdrawal, the more you have to pay.

 But what if you hadn’t invested through retirement accounts?
-What if he had invested using a taxable account?
+What if he had invested in the exact same mutual funds through a taxable account?

 Your original contribution would be post-tax, meaning you already settled up with the IRS.

-When it comes time to withdrawal, instead of paying ordinary income tax, you only have to pay capital gains tax.
-Check out the difference in taxes paid, again using a chart from Investopedia:
+And when it comes time to withdrawal, instead of paying ordinary income tax, you only have to pay capital gains tax.
+Check out the difference in capital gains taxes:

-Yup.
-So you can withdrawal almost $40,000 a year in retirement and not pay a penny to the IRS, thanks to capital gains tax.
+This means you can withdrawal about $40,000 a year in retirement and not pay a penny to the IRS, thanks to capital gains tax.

-Every eight to 10 years, there is a bear market.
-During that time, many retirees will have no choice but to sell (yes, you are actually forced to sell at a certain age or else you are penalized by the IRS).
+However, about ever ten years there is a bear market.
+During that time, people who retire will have no choice but to withdrawal from their retirement accounts at market lows (not good).
+Remember, retirees are actually forced to withdrawal from their accounts at a certain age or else you are penalized by the IRS.

 Is this investing?

 Most Americans don’t have a clue where their retirement contributions are going.
-They have been taught to give up tithing to the church and instead give that money to the evil corporate capitalists that they sit at home and complain about.
+They gave up tithing in order to invest in the evil corporations they sit at home and complain about.

 Related Reading: The Pros and Cons of Index Funds

-Marketing fees, advisory fees, management fees, misc. fees, regulation fees, paperwork fees, the list goes on and on.
+When you invest in a retirement account, even through Vanguard, you’re paying a lot in fees.
+Marketing fees, advisory fees, management fees, regulation fees, paperwork fees, the list goes on.

-Remember, this is whether there is money waiting for you at retirement or not.
-Wall Street is the house, and we are the gamblers.
-The government watches from the sidelines.
+Remember, Wall Street is the house, and we are the gamblers and the government watches from the sidelines.

-Not only is the government supporting a system that largely enriches Wall Street, but it isn’t even leveling the playing field for the rest of us.
+Not only did the government facilitate a system that enriches Wall Street and screws the people — but it isn’t even trying to level the playing field.

 Related Reading: What is a Cultural Paradigm?

-A friend of mine is 25 and doesn’t invest in retirement accounts.
+A friend of mine is 25 years old and doesn’t invest in retirement accounts.
 One day I asked him why.

-His response?
-If by the time I’m 60 years old I am relying on a 401(k) or IRA account to fund my life — I’ve failed.
+He said, If by the time I’m 60 years old, and am relying on a 401(k) to fund my life — I’ve failed.